 Fo Wilson graduated with an MFA from the Rhode Island School of Designs Furniture Design program in 2005 with a concentration in Art history, Theory and Criticism.
-Prior to her graduate studies, she ran her own graphic design consultancy with offices in New York and the San Francisco Bay area.
-She is currently an Assistant Professor at Columbia College in Chicago, and previously taught at the University of Wisconsin Milwaukee, Rhode Island School of Design, the University of Massachusetts Dartmouth, as well as the California College of Art (formerly CCAC) and Parsons School of Design.
-She writes and lectures about art, design and craft to international audiences.
-Her furniture-based work is exhibited nationally, and her design work is included in the collection of The Cooper Hewitt National Museum of Design.
+She is currently an Assistant Professor of Art in the Art + Design Department at Columbia College Chicago and is the 2013-14 inaugural Faculty Fellow for the Center for Black Music Research (CBMR) at the college.
+Prior to her graduate studies, she founded Studio W, Inc., a design consultancy with offices in New York and the San Francisco Bay area.
+Her furniture-based work is exhibited nationally, and her design work is included in the collection of the Cooper-Hewitt National Design Museum.